Beddington: History

+The earliest settlement here dates from the Late Bronze to Iron Age, as some kind of farmstead, the official scheduled monument geographical protection.
+Scant remains of a Roman villa share the same area, underground, in the east of the (manor) park.

-The village lay in Wallington hundred and until the 19th century was in secular and ecclesiastical terms a large parish in its own right.
+The village lay in Wallington hundred which had very minor administrative use; until the 19th century was in secular and ecclesiastical terms a large parish and the mother parish of Wallington, in the county of Surrey the main function of which was county assizes of judges until county councils were set up in 1889.
 Wallington was for centuries a manor in Beddington parish and although known as a shorthand for the area stretching from Cheam to Addington and from Chaldon to Mitcham (inclusive).
-Wallington superseded Beddington's former area almost completely in the early 20th century.
+Wallington superseded most of Beddington's extent from the early 20th century, as took both a train station, and most pivotally the post town status with quite strict borders in a part of the capital city which uses both as popular naming tools.

-The settlement appears in the Domesday Book of 1086 as Beddinton(e) held partly by Robert de Watevile from Richard de Tonebrige and by Miles Crispin.
+The settlement appears in the Domesday Book of 1086 as Beddinton(e) held partly by Robert de Watevile from Richard de Tonebrige (also called Richard fitz Gilbert) and by Miles Crispin (also called Milo of Wallingford).
 Its Domesday Assets were: 6 hides; 1 church, 14 ploughs, 4 mills worth £3 15s 0d, 44 acre of meadow, woodland worth 10 hogs per year.
 It rendered: £19 10s 0d per year to its feudal system overlords.
 In 1901 it consisted of 3127.5 acre, of which 1,439 acres were arable land, 614 permanent grass and 45 woods.
 As this was before the expansion of Wallington, it extends on the south over the chalk downs at Roundshaw and northwards on to the London Clay.
 Lavender and medicinal herbs were grown commercially in the parish.
 The population in 1901 was 4,812.
 The parish was bounded on the north by Mitcham Common, and the three parishes of Croydon, Beddington and Mitcham met on the railway line by Beddington Lane station.